Homemade Crunch Bars

 • Chocolate mint: Add ½ teaspoon peppermint extract to the melted chocolate mixture.
 Top with crushed mint candies or Andes mints.

 • Trail mix: Fold in chopped dried fruit, pumpkin seeds, and mini chocolate chips.
-Makes a great hiking or school snack.
+Makes a great anytime snack.

 • Espresso crunch: Add 1 teaspoon instant espresso powder to the melted chocolate mix.
-It pairs well with dark chocolate chips.
+Pairs well with dark chocolate chips.

 • Holiday spice: Mix a dash of cinnamon or pumpkin pie spice into the cereal for a warm, cozy vibe.